VR-25/acc/README.md

 By default, acc cycles through available charging control files until it finds one that works.
 However, things don't always go well.
 Certain switches may be unreliable under certain conditions.
 Others may hold a wakelock - causing faster battery drain - while in plugged in, not charging state.
 Run `acc -s s` to enforce a particular switch.
+It's best trying the first one last.
 Test default switches with `acc -t`.
 Evaluate custom switches with `-t|--test <file onValue offValue>`.